 Be sure to check the weather forecast regularly on a computer, on a smartphone, in the newspaper or on television, so your Sims will have time to prepare for extreme circumstances.
 You can even get a notification on your smartphone when heavy storms are on its way!

 In this expansion pack, the impact of weather will be bigger than ever.
 This does not precisely mean that the consequences will be negative.
 Depending on where your Sims reside, seasons and weather circumstances will differ.
 Luckily, it’s not all about extreme situations and Sims will be able to escape critical weather situations by using the weather machine.
 With this machine, your Sims can to change weather conditions and seasons easily.
 It even allows them to turn off seasons completely, but it’s much more fun when seasons are enabled.
 Seasons will be activated automatically for each existing neighborhood.

 Each season lasts seven in-game days by default, but the length can be changed in the settings menu.
 Summertime is all about outdoor activities in the sun!
 Embrace long sunny days on the beach, go island hopping, enjoy pool parties with friends as temperatures rise during a heatwave, and be sure to drink enough water – or just empty the minibar.

 Time to cool down

-Put on your swimwear to join a refreshing balloon fight with friends, get wet on the waterslide, cool down below a garden sprinkler, or dive like a pro.
+Put on your swimwear to join a refreshing balloon fight with friends, get wet on the water slide, cool down below a garden sprinkler, or dive like a pro.
 You can now also dip in the ocean, in lakes or even rivers.
-Adventurous Sims will be able to enjoy river canoeing, surfing on big waves, or sailing in the archipelago.
-Always be careful for strong water streams and don’t take any risks.
+Adventurous Sims can enjoy river canoeing, surfing on gigantic waves, or sailing in the archipelago.
+Always be careful of strong water streams and don’t take any risks.

 Enjoy outdoor sports